-This is a photo essay from the Boon Khao Phansa (บุญเข้าพรรษา) celebration in Khorat city on July 27 and 28, 2018.
+These photos are from the Boon Khao Phansa (บุญเข้าพรรษา) celebration in Khorat city on July 27 and 28, 2018.
 Most of the parade float-making photos were taken on July 19.
 Thanks to Ajahn Mai at Wat Nong Bua Rong for answering so many questions.
-A full explanation of Boon Khao Phansa and an overview of heet sip-song, the twelve Isan merit-making traditions, are found on other pages.
+For more information, there’s an explanation of Boon Khao Phansa and an overview of heet sip-song, the twelve Isan merit-making traditions.

 Boon Khao Phansa, the first day of the Buddhist Rains Retreat (usually called Buddhist Lent in English) is closely associated with candles because during this time serious monks spend extra time studying dharma and/or meditating, and before electricity they needed extra candles.
 Since the candles are now purely symbolic, many people like to donate large decorative ones.